lucasfth/portfolio/content/projects/judge-it.md

 🔥 So did it burn down on the day?

-Honestly, way better than I expected.
+Fortunately not, and it went way better than I expected.
 The judges picked it up quickly, spectators loved seeing live updates, and the feedback was super positive (which was extremely surprising due to how little outside input I had during development).
 But the spectators and competitors also want to access the stats on their own devices.
 There are a few reasons I chose not to allow this, but I have proposed a new solution which would allow it.
 You can see the proposal [here](https://github.com/orgs/itu-campuscup/discussions/1).

 But the best of all.
 Judge IT did not break during the event.
 That felt like a massive win for me.